Understanding Microsoft SSPA Attestation

 Compliance and Attestation

-Organizations who are or want to become a Microsoft vendor must meet the requirements within the SSPA.
+Organizations that are or want to become a Microsoft vendor must meet the requirements within the SSPA.
 This program requires that any vendor that collects, stores, or processes customer, partner, or employee information meet the reporting requirements.

 All vendors must complete the annual Microsoft Personal Information (MPI) Inventory.
 Vendors are assigned an anniversary date where they will receive an email from Microsoft containing a hyperlink to the MPI Inventory.
 Depending on the type of data handled, per the inventory, the Microsoft SSPA Attestation reporting guidelines group vendors into three categories: high business impact, moderate business impact, and low business impact.